rebelsky/csc207c/_eboards/eboard01a.md

 state school, and give you a Thursday PSA.
 If you find these annoying, let your class mentor know and they'll tell me to stop._

+* You are awesome!
+* People care about you.
+* So please take care of yourselves.
+* If you consume substances, please do so in moderation.
+* Don't feel peer pressure to consume or ...
+* If you cohabit, be responsible to your partner.
+  Consent is essential (but not really sufficient).

 ### Attendance

 * Since it's the first day of class, I will take attendance.